unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 	A Bin Descriptor, as described above, which defines how to aggregate two records, how to convert them into the form written, and how to determine the extrema of the dataset.

 tilePyramid
-	The projection to use to transform from from the raw data index into tiles and bins.
+	The projection to use to transform from the raw data index into tiles and bins.
 Two types are predefined, an `/binning-utilities/src/main/java/com/oculusinof/binning/impl/AOITilePyramid`, which is a linear transformation into an arbitrarily sized space, and `/binning-utilities/src/main/java/com/oculusinof/binning/impl/WebMercatorTilePyramid`, which is a standard geographical projection.

 levelSet
 	Specifies which levels to process at the same time.
 It is generally recommended you process levels 1-9 together, then any additional levels one at a time afterwards.
-This arrangement is most likely to make proper use of system resources.
+This arrangement typically makes effective use of system resources.

 bins
 	Number of bins on each axis.
 Optional, defaults to 256